-Setting Warm & Proof in the Secondary Oven (48" Range)
+Setting the Secondary Oven (48" Range)

-- 1. Select BAKE mode using the Mode Selector Knob. - Set oven temperature using the Temperature Selector Knob. - The OVEN ON and PREHEATING lights turn on.
+- 1. Select mode using the Mode Selector Knob. - Set oven temperature using the Temperature Selector Knob. - The OVEN ON and PREHEATING lights turn on.

 The oven is preheated to the set temperature when the PREHEATING light cycles off the first time.